Cray-HPE/docs-csm/operations/boot_orchestration/Session_Templates.md

 * The `configuration` field (under `cfs`) is the name of the [Configuration Framework Service (CFS)](../../glossary.md#configuration-framework-service-cfs) configuration to apply.
 * The `enable_cfs` field indicates whether or not CFS should be invoked.
+* The `tenant` field indicates which tenant owns this session template.
+    * An empty or null value indicates that the template is not owned by a tenant.
+    * For more information on tenants, see [Multi-tenancy with BOS](Multi_tenancy_with_BOS.md).
+* The `boot_sets` field is discussed in the following section: [Boot sets](#boot-sets).

 ## Boot sets

-BOS session templates contain one or more boot sets, which each contain information on the kernel parameters that nodes should boot with, as well as information on the nodes the boot set should apply to.
+A boot set in a BOS session template contains information on the boot artifacts and kernel parameters that nodes should boot with, as well as information on the nodes the boot set should apply to.
 Optionally, configuration information can also be overwritten on a per boot set basis.

+Every BOS session template is required to include at least one boot set entry.
+As the example in the [Session template structure](#session-template-structure) section shows, it is legal to have multiple boot set entries in a single session template;
+however, many session templates only have a single boot set.

 ### Boot artifacts